Denden-02/Project-RoPaSci-Game/README.md

     - Lower BOX > #pick, #wallpick
 - START CALL: the playRound() using the green "START" button > querySelector + AddEventListener(event,func)
-- Replace the Green "Start" button with battle narration: "Make a pick"
+- Replace the Green "Start" button with battle narration: "Make a pick" -- FIXED: Add relevant HTML and use display:none properties to hide them if needed
 - SELECT: Make querySelectors to the #pick BUTTONS > Add event listeners (AddEventListener(event, func)) to make a human pick (getHumanChoice)
     - After human pick, call the getComputerChoice RNG
 - SELECT: the question mark '?' div and replace it with the Computer Choice variable (getComputerChoice)